 In Vietnam, only two species are known including O. lamellatus Kirby, 1904 and O. spinipennis Carl, 1913, and both are restricted to the northern region closer to China.
 No Oxyartes species were found in central Vietnam until the present author examined several Vietnamese Oxyartes specimens from the phasmid collection of the Manchester Museum in the University of Manchester in U.K. and observed an undescribed Oxyartes species that was collected from central Vietnam.
 This new species is described as Oxyartes vietnamensis sp. nov. in this paper.
-A checklist of Vietnam are provided.
+A checklist of Vietnamese species and a key to species included from Vietnam are provided.